tillkuhn/rubin/README.md

 It's written in Go, can be used as a CLI standalone binary or as a library, and uses just plain http communication.

+Besides support for arbitrary JSON payloads and strings, it can also wrap events in the so called [CloudEvents](https://cloudevents.io/) format, which is "a specification for describing event data in a common way".

 ## Installation and usage

 ### Use as standalone CLI